4GeeksAcademy/machine-learning-content/06-ml_algos/support-vector-machine.md

 To sum up some possible uses of SVM models, they can be used for:

--Linear classification
+- Linear classification

--Non linear classification
+- Non linear classification

--Linear Regression
+- Linear Regression

--Non linear Regression
+- Non linear Regression

 ## Effect of small margins